cozodb/cozo/docs/source/stored.rst

 With the index set up, you can use ``*rel.rev{..}`` in place of ``*rel{..}`` in your queries.

 Indices in Cozo are manual, but extremely flexible, since you need not conform to any predetermined patterns in your use of ``_old[]`` and ``_new[]``.
-You also need to explicitly use the indices in your query: there is no "query optimization" for them.
-For simple queries, this can seem cumbersome, but for complex ones, the deterministic evaluation entailed can be a huge blessing.
+For simple queries, the need to explicitly elect to use an index can seem cumbersome, but for complex ones, the deterministic evaluation entailed can be a huge blessing.

-Besides indices, creative use of triggers abounds, but you must consider the maintenance burden they introduce.
+Triggers can be creatively used for other purposes as well.

 ..
 WARNING::

-    Do not introduce loops in your triggers.
+    Loops in your triggers can cause non-termination.
     A loop occurs when a relation has triggers which affect other relations, which in turn have other triggers that ultimately affect the starting relation.